brandonvio/aprendi-org/readme.md

 📖 [Aprendi API Docs](https://api.aprendi.org/docs/index.html)

 ---

-### Development & Contributing

-We're always open to feedback and contributions.
-Here's how you can contribute:

-1. **Fork the Repository** - Create your own copy of `aprendi-org` on GitHub.

-2. **Clone Your Fork** - Get your fork onto your local machine.

-3. **Branch Out** - Create a new branch where you'll make your changes.

-4. **Commit & Push** - Commit your changes and push to your fork.

-5. **Create a Pull Request** - Once you're satisfied with your changes, create a PR against the main repository.

-For more details on setting up the development environment and the contribution process, please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

----

-### License & Credits

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

-Designed and developed with ❤️ by [Brandon Vicedomini](https://github.com/brandonvio).

----

 Thank you for exploring **Aprendi.org**.
 We believe in the power of education, and we hope this system makes administration a little easier, and learning a lot more accessible.